-Currently 41 primary care centres have been built around the State, 10 of which have been built solely by the HSE, others through lease mechanisms with other operators including GPs.
+Currently 41 primary care centres have been built around the State, 10 of which have been built solely for the HSE, others through lease mechanisms with other operators including GPs.

 Centric’s plan is to develop each site about 30,000sq ft in size.
 It will take a lease for about 20 per cent of the site, where it will locate GP, physiotherapy and other health services, with the HSE occupying the remaining 80 per cent.